This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 If you choose to smoke, it is still best to breastfeed your baby.
 Breastfeeding can help protect your baby from breathing problems and SIDS.
 You can decrease the effects of smoking by doing the following:

-- Do not smoke in your home.
+- Do not smoke or use e-cigarettes in your home.
 Go outside.
 Do not allow others to smoke or use e-cigarettes in your home.

 - Wait to smoke until after a breastfeeding session.
 The harmful chemicals in your breast milk decrease about 1 hour after you finish smoking.

 What do I need to know about alcohol and breastfeeding?

 Alcohol goes from your bloodstream to your breast milk.
 The amount of alcohol in breast milk is highest 60 to 90 minutes after you drink alcohol with a meal.
 Alcohol affects the taste of your breast milk and may cause your baby to drink less than normal.
 Drinking alcohol regularly or in large amounts can also decrease your milk supply.
 Alcohol may also affect your baby's sleep.

 How can I decrease the harmful effects of alcohol while I breastfeed?